On 13 September 1501 Michelangelo began work on one of history’s most iconic sculptures – his famous five metre nude of David.

 Yet it is likely that he had some deep personal relationships.
 Some of his describing poetry is homoerotic, a deep source of discomfort to the later generations who idolised him.
 Indeed when published by his grand-nephew, the gender of the pronouns were changed.

-He also had a personal connection with the widow Vittoria Colonna, and regularly exchanged sonnets.
+He also had a personal connection with the widow Vittoria Colonna, with whom he regularly exchanged sonnets.

 Overall he is portrayed as a melancholy soul, dedicated to his art and his God, with a few deep personal connections.
 His legacy is one that lives on as one of the three titans of the Florentine renaissance.